Permonautilus

 Permonautilus is an extinct genus of nautilids from the Upper Permian of Russia, named and described by Kruglov in 1933.
-Permonautilus is an involute, globular, spinose member of the Lirocertidae which are included in the Clydonautilaceae.
+Permonautilus is an involute, globular, spinose member of the Liroceratidae which are included in the Clydonautiloidea.
 Whorl sections are broad, with a rounded venter.
 The umbilicus in the middle of the shell is deep, from which spine-like processes extend laterally in the mature portion near the aperture.
 The siphuncle in Permonautilus is subcentral, the suture, slightly sinuous.

-Externally, Permonautilus closely resembles the Pennsylvanian – Lower Permian Solenochilus and the Upper Mississippian Acanthonautilus, both which belong to the superfamily Aipocerataceae: Permonautilus differs from the latter two genera in the anatomy of the subcentral siphuncle.
+Externally, Permonautilus closely resembles the Pennsylvanian – Lower Permian Solenochilus and the Upper Mississippian Acanthonautilus, both which belong to the superfamily Aipoceratoidea: Permonautilus differs from the latter two genera in the anatomy of the subcentral siphuncle.